breaded-xyz/alphakit/README.md

 	// Create a new brute style optimizer with a default simulated dealer (no broker costs)
 	// The default optimization objective is the param set with the highest sharpe ratio optimizer := NewBruteOptimizer()
+	optimizer.SampleSplitPct = 0.5   // Use first 50% as in-sample training data, and remainder for out-of-sample validation
-	optimizer.SampleSplitPct = 0   // Do not split samples due to small price sample size optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space
+	optimizer.WarmupBarCount = 360 // Set as maximum lookback of your param space
 	optimizer.MakeBot = bot        // Tell the optimizer which bot to use